EdenRidgway/XY-Wifi-Clock/Readme.md

 ## To Do

 Since this is early days in the development of the firmware there is still quite a bit to do, including the following in order of priority:
- - [ ] Add/improve functionality to the K_UP, K_DOWN and K_SET buttons
- - [ ] Use the LEDs to indicate state
- - [ ] Configure different alarm sounds
  - [ ] Create a 3D printable case for the clock
- - [ ] Leverage the other functionality available on the board, such as the DM1307Z+ real-time clock.
  - [ ] Support playing music with versions that include an [MP3 Decoding board and Bluetooth 5.0](https://www.aliexpress.com/item/1005002933216217.html)

 ## Flashing the Wifi Clock